 Thus, with an assumed fixed Friday crucifixion and assumed Sunday resurrection (the Bible doesn’t say Jesus rose on Sunday, but that he was “already” risen by the first day of the week—Luke 24:1-6), we have an irreconcilable period of less than two days’ burial—versus the three days and three nights described by Jesus.

-But it is no accident that the Roman church anchored Easter worship to Sunday—in connection with sunrise services (and the worship of the sun in Ezekiel 8).
-That is, after all, why we call it Sun-day—it is the day historically associated with worship of the sun god (just as, for example, Thursday is named for the god Thor).
+But it is no accident that the Romans anchored Easter worship to Sunday—in connection with sunrise services (and sun-related worship in Ezekiel 8).
+That is, after all, why we call it Sun-day—the day historically associated with worship of the sun god (just as, for example, Thursday is named for the god Thor).
 The Romans regarded “Sunday” as the day of the sun god, Sol (or Sol Invictus), calling it dies Solis in Latin.
 (Notably, they also regarded December 25th as the “birthday” of this “unconquerable sun god”—this was the original Julian date of the winter solstice and applied as the birthday of Jesus.)

 The ancient Greeks, likewise, named Sunday after their sun god Helios, calling it hemera Helio.
 It is from this Greek word for the sun that we get our term halo—the sun-disk famously used in religious paintings, depicted over the heads of Jesus and the apostles, again suspiciously beginning from the fourth century c.e. onward.
 But “halos” have been used for pagan deities as far back as Sumerian times.
 And the first day of the week has long been historically associated with pagan worship of the sun—after all, the sun is indelibly connected to the first day of the Creation Week (Genesis 1:3-5).